Color Harmony Schemes

 | Triadic | +120°, +240° | Need three distinct colors |

 Start simple.
-Most successful interfaces use monochromatic + one accent.
-Add complexity only when needed.
+Most successful interfaces use monochromatic plus one accent.
+Add complexity only when the design asks for it.